khaveesh/DAA-DoubleHelix/test/README.md

 -   **Step 1**: Set sum1 & sum2 to be 0.

 -   **Step 2**: Compare the values at the first index of both lists.
-Whichever is lesser, add its value to the appropriate sum variable and increment that lists's index.
+Whichever is lesser, add its value to the appropriate sum variable and increment that list's index.
 Repeat this step until both the values are equal.

 -   **Step 3**: When they are equal, add the value to both sum variables.
 Then find the maximum among sum1 & sum2 and assign that value to both of them.
 Then increment the index of both the lists.